vladgorbachov/dp-days-counter/GITHUB_SETUP.md

 ### Updates Not Working
 1. Verify GitHub repository URL in `update.js`
-2. Check if releases have the correct installer files
+2. Check if releases have the correct update files
-3. Ensure installer names match: `DP-Days-Counter-Setup.exe`
+3. Ensure file names match: `DP-Days-Counter-Update.exe`

 ### Build Errors
 1. Check Node.js version (should be 18+)